AMERICA does not repel the past or what it has produced under its forms or

 one fancied he could sit at last under some due authority and rest satisfied with

-ineffable sheen that turn the old spots and lights into dead vacuums
+ineffable sheen that turn the old spots and lights into dead vacuums.
+The companion of

 sweeps through the ceaseless rings and shall never be quiet again.